michmech/owell/webapp/info/en/privacy.md

 Opening the Well does not collect any personal information that falls under the UK’s [data protection legislation](https://www.gov.uk/data-protection), except the e-mail addresses of volunteer transcribers.

 Apart from your e-mail address, Opening the Well also asks for your display name when you are registering as a volunteer transcriber.
-This does not have to be your real name, can be a made-up nickname, and you can change it anytime on the *Your profile* page.
+This does not have to be your real name – it can be a made-up nickname and you can change it anytime on the *Your profile* page.

 ## How we use your e-mail address